 The ability to demonstrate the payback on ergonomic improvements is an ongoing challenge for many safety professionals.
-There are three primary driving forces to invest in an ergonomic improvement which are: regulatory compliance, health and safety performance and production enhancement.
+There are three primary driving forces to invest in an ergonomic improvement, which are: regulatory compliance, health and safety performance and production enhancement.

 Many ergonomic improvements can be implemented with low capital expenditures, but when they require a larger capital expenditure cost it is a major barrier to implementation.
 When this is the case it is of the utmost importance to make a compelling business case through the demonstration of the return on investment of such improvements.

-To assist everyone in seeing the true value that ergonomic solutions have, the Washington State Department of Labor and Industries developed a Cost-Benefit Calculator.
+To assist everyone in seeing the true value that ergonomic solutions have, the Washington State Department of Labour and Industries developed a Cost-Benefit Calculator.
 This Cost-Benefit Calculator is based on epidemiological data and can be used to compare up to three ergonomic improvement options along with estimating the benefits and payback periods for each option.

 This Cost-Benefit Calculator is intended to be used under the following conditions: